sumugit/sumugit.github.io/README.md

 ## 📌 About Me

-During my university years, I was involved in multiple machine learning research projects, with a particular focus on counterfactual explanations, natural language processing through statistical machine learning, and the development of recommendation systems using graph neural networks.
-Starting in 2024, I will embark on a career as a consultant leveraging data science.
+My university years were marked by involvement in multiple machine learning research projects, where I particularly focused on counterfactual explanations, statistical machine learning for natural language processing, and the development of recommendation systems using graph neural networks.
+In 2024, I am set to begin a career in data science consulting, leveraging the expertise I have gained.

 ## 📚 Education